Health And Emotional Benefits Of Owning A Pet

-Did you know that pets can improve both your physical and mental health?
-Some of you, who have pets, would readily agree that they do feel much better emotionally, having pets around, than they would if they didn't have any pets.
-However, have you really thought about or been aware of the many health benefits pets can have on your physical health?
+Did you know that pets can improve both your physical and emotional health?
+Some of you, who have pets, would readily agree that they do feel much better emotionally having pets around than they would if they didn't have any pets.
+However, have you really thought about or been aware of the many health and emotional benefits pets can provide?
 What do studies conducted on this subject indicate?
 Does having a pet contribute significantly to better health other than provide you the obvious pleasure of having a companion to love and care for, or is it just a health myth based on the subjective feeling of happiness one feels when one is around pets?
 Well, you'd be surprised at the results some of these studies have to offer on this question.

 CDC for example says that owning a pet can reduce your blood pressure.
 That might not come as a surprise, as we do feel generally better having pets around.
 But, what might be surprising is the apparent heart-healthy benefits that pets are supposed to provide.
 Yes - you heard that right, heart-healthy benefits.
 Apparently, pet owners not only have significantly lower blood pressures than non-pet owners, but also have been shown to have lower cholesterol and triglyceride levels.
 These studies also state that pet owners have relatively less cardiovascular risk factors and therefore a lesser chance of suffering a heart attack than non-pet owners because of the above benefits.
 It seems too good to be true and one might wonder as to why there is this such a profound health benefit to having pets.
 What follows below are some, not all, health benefits that pets can offer you.

 Why Have Pets - The Many Health Benefits of Having a Pet

 Here are some reasons as to why pet owners seem to have a better quality of life and stand to gain significantly health-wise than non-pet owners:

 Pets Make You More Active